-Never drop the throttle body assy, especially on a hard surface.
+Never drop the sensor, especially on a hard surface.
 Such a shock to the sensor can damage it.

-Main Throttle Sensor Input Voltage Inspection NOTE
+Input Voltage Inspection

-- Turn the ignition switch OFF. - Remove the left center fairings (see Center Fairing Removal in the Frame chapter). - Disconnect the main throttle sensor connector and connect the harness adapter [A] between these connectors. - Connect a digital meter to the harness adapter lead.
+- Turn the ignition switch OFF. - Disconnect the main throttle sensor connector and connect the harness adapter [A] between these connectors. - Connect a digital meter to the harness adapter lead.